orion-rs/orion/README.md

   <img src="https://codecov.io/gh/brycx/orion/branch/master/graph/badge.svg">
 </p>

-### Warning
-This library is not suitable for production code.
-There are no guarantees for the security of these implementations.
-Use at your own risk.

 ### About
 orion is a cryptography library written in pure-Rust which aims to provide easy and usable crypto.
 'Usable' meaning exposing high-level API's that are easy to use and hard to misuse.
 You can read more about orion in the [wiki](https://github.com/brycx/orion/wiki).

-In case you missed the warning above: **don't use orion for production code or instances where you need absolute confidence in security**.
-While security is a top priority goal for this library, the author is no professional.
-Look in the Alternatives section if this means orion is not for you.

 Currently supports:
 * **AEAD**: ChaCha20Poly1305, XChaCha20Poly1305